 - Ask instructors for videos of them working in their specialty.
 For example, a Master Gardener might share videos of their garden.
 A welding instructor could share footage of the project they’re working on.
 It’s another way to show off your instructor’s expertise.
 Here’s an example from a sailing instructor for The WoodenBoat School in Maine.

 Videos should be between 15 and 120 seconds long.
 Audio recordings can be a little longer since people tend to listen while doing other things.
 Make sure each recording includes a call to action inviting students to enroll in the class.

 Instructors can also help you create images for social media, newsletters, your course catalog, and your website.
 In addition to headshots, you can ask them for:

 - Snapshots of them working in their field of study

-Of course, you could use stock photos, but images of your instructor, their students, and their classes are often most effective.
+Of course, you could use stock photos, but images of your instructors, their students, and their classes make your marketing material designs more personal.

 - A one-line description of the class

 - Who this class is for

 - Where and how students can sign up

 - A short version of who they are and why they’re qualified to teach this class